 Spaghetti with Butter, Egg, and Cheese

-Spaghetti with Butter, Egg, and Cheese is an easy fix for nights when supper needs to get done and you’re short on supplies.
+Spaghetti with Butter, Egg, and Cheese is an easy fix for nights when you need to make supper, but are short on supplies.
 A crowd-pleaser and kid-pleaser, it’s essentially spaghetti carbonara’s pork-free cousin.
-The whole thing gets done in the same vessel used to cook the spaghetti, the heat of pot and pasta effectively cooking the egg onto the noodles.
+You make the whole thing in the same vessel you use to cook the spaghetti.
+The heat of pot and pasta effectively cook the egg onto the noodles.

 This is just the sort of dish to make when comfort is in order: when someone comes home with reports of a broken promise, or a broken ankle, or perhaps when they’re older, a broken heart.

 It’s the meal we ate when I was a girl visiting cousins whose house was always alive with children, pets, noise, and the smell of something good happening at the stove.
-The dining table, which filled the better part of the kitchen, was crowded with too many of us to reasonably fit; a giant pot of this spaghetti usually at its center.
-The pasta was always devoured: shoveled into mouths rather than eaten with any semblance of manners.
+We crowded around the dining table, which filled the better part of the kitchen, too many of us to reasonably fit.
+My aunt would plunk a giant pot of this spaghetti at the center.
+We would collectively pounce, devouring the pasta without much semblance of manners.

-The recipe is from my aunt, who learned it from her mother, a native of Italy.
-It’s since been passed on to my cousins, and their children, to me and my children…and now you.
-It’s well worth sharing.
-And much as I’m prone to tinker with recipes in an attempt to lighten them up or work in more vegetables or experiment with whole-grain pasta, Butter, Egg, and Cheese should be left entirely alone.
-Get your added nourishment from generous salads and steamed vegetables on the side.
+My aunt learned to make the pasta from her mother, a native of Italy.
+She passed on to my cousins, and their children, to me and my children…and now you.
+It’s well worth sharing (I even included it in my latest cookbook PREP).
+And much as I’m prone to tinker with recipes in an attempt to lighten them up or work in more vegetables or experiment with whole-grain pasta, Spaghetti with Butter, Egg, and Cheese should be left entirely alone.
+Get your added nourishment from generous salads and vegetables on the side.
 Those Italian grandmothers knew what they were doing with this one.

 Spaghetti with Butter, Egg and Cheese

 - 3/4 cup milk, plus more if needed